andreaslam/ZanLing-TrueZero/README.md

 The chess ♟️ Engine will then play ▶️ games against itself using the evaluation to evalutate chess ♟️ positions, done using  [Negamax with Alpha Beta pruning](https://en.wikipedia.org/wiki/Negamax#Negamax_with_alpha_beta_pruning).

 ## How all this works in more detail 🔎
 The Evaluation AI is trained on a SQL database* containing games 🎮 that were previously played 👾 on [Lichess](lichess.com) (taken [here](https://database.lichess.org/)).
 The AI is then trained on 20 randomly selected board states of each game, given nothing (no prerequisite knowledge) but the board  state (after one-hot  encoding) and turn to move (and nothing else) to predict final outcome, with 1,0 and -1 denoting a winning, 🎖️ an equal outcome (draw) and a losing 🏳️ game for relative to side to move.
-This regression model is then fed to the Engine, 🚒 where it looks 👀 for optimal moves using Negamax with Alpha Beta pruning, giving an evaluation for each position.
+This regression model is then fed to the Engine, where it looks 👀 for optimal moves using Negamax with Alpha Beta pruning, giving an evaluation for each position.

 ## Features in progress
-- Implement finding best hyperparameters using genetic algorithm and grid search
+- Implement finding best hyperparameters using genetic 🧬 algorithm 🔍
+- Implement residual characteristics to NN

 ## Current todo and goals
 - Train V1 Evaluation Engine (with at least 3+ million games 🎮 analysed) (ETA - End 🔚 of May)
-- Have fully functional UCI compliance (ETA - End 🔚 of June/start of July)
+- Have fully functional UCI compliance ✅ (ETA - End 🔚 of June/start of July)
 - Implement Move Ordering (ETA - mid-July)
-- Implement Transposition tables, killer moves 🚶 (ETA - August)
+- Implement Transposition tables, killer🔪 moves (ETA - August)
 - TrueZero V1 (ETA - End 🔚 of August)

 ## Long term goals and vision